-Self-contained: Like to have their own space.
+Self-contained: Likes to have their own space.
 Busy places can be quite tiring.

-Outwardly calm: There's a lot going on inside but this may not be seen on the outside, either by watching their facial expressions or body language.
+Calm: There's a lot going on inside but may not be seen on the outside, either by watching their facial expressions or body language.
 Can even be excited or anxious on the inside and still appear calm on the outside.

-Thinks first-talks later: 'I's have the wonderful gift of being able to think before they speak.
+Thinks-speak-think 'I's have the wonderful gift of being able to think before they speak.